 - *Revised from 31 January 2014*, EU security rules regarding liquids, gels and aerosols in cabin baggage apply.

 If your journey is partly or entirely with another airline, your baggage allowance may differ.
-Check details on the website of the airline you’re travelling with:
+Check the necessary details on the partner airline's website that you’re travelling with.

 General Rules for Cabin Baggage